tangodata/awesome-tango/README.md

 # An awesome List of Tango links
+(work in progress ... not for publication)
-Since many of the tango directories available online are obsolete, we compile yet another list ... but hopefully this will be more current (2018)
+Since many of the tango directories available online are obsolete, we compile yet another list ... but hopefully this will be more current

 ## LOCAL